BrandNewCongress/osdi_ex/README.md

 # osdi_ex

-Ecto models and schemas for the Open Supporter Data Interface, with some basic changesets
+Ecto.Schemas and schemas for the Open Supporter Data Interface, with some basic changesets

 ## Progress for V1